charleschale/powerbi-token-server/README.md

 ### WordPress-ready snippet

-An example file `embed-html-wordpress.html` contains the same logic with the stylesheet and script already inlined.
-Paste that file into a WordPress **Custom HTML** block and replace the `data-*` values with your own IDs.
-The snippet includes a viewport tag and CSS that adjust the layout when the WordPress admin bar is present.
+An example file `embed-html-wordpress.html` contains the markup needed for a WordPress **Custom HTML** block.
+It loads the `powerbi-embed.css` stylesheet and the `wp-powerbi-embed.js` script and exposes the same `data-*` attributes for configuration.

 ### Testing locally

 Copy the `embed-html` file anywhere on your system to try the embed code outside of WordPress.
 Set the required `data-report-id`, `data-group-id` and `data-dataset-id` attributes to your own IDs.
 To use a token server other than `https://powerbi-token-server.onrender.com`, provide its address with a `data-server-url` attribute or by defining `window.PowerBIEmbedConfig.serverUrl` before the script loads.
-A WordPress-ready snippet is available in `embed-html-wordpress.html` which inlines the CSS and script.
+A WordPress-ready snippet is available in `embed-html-wordpress.html`.
 Paste it into a Custom HTML block and edit the IDs as needed.

 ## License